 Using Bitcoin to Get Money out of China Is No Longer Easy

 This method used to work quite well for some time, until early 2017, when the Chinese government noticed this “hole” in their system and decided to stop it.
 As a result, bitcoin exchanges in China were told to temporarily halted bitcoin withdraws.
 As a result, you could still buy/sell bitcoins using RMB in China and you could still deposit RMB and withdraw RMB, but you could no longer move your bitcoins to another bitcoin account (for example, your bitcoin account at an overseas bitcoin exchange).
 In the beginning of June 2017, China’s large bitcoin exchanges started to allow bitcoin withdraw again with some new restrictions on bitcoin withdraw amount.
 However, around September 2017, the government decided to completely ban cryptocurrency trading at local bitcoin exchanges.
+In early 2018, China blocked internet access to all major cryptocurrency exchanges that are operating outside of China.
+People in China had to rely on tools such as VPNs to visit the blocked exchanges.

 As a result, using bitcoin to get money out of China is no longer easy.